How to Master Project Cost Management and Maximize Profitability

 Variance Analysis

 To proactively address budget fluctuations, project teams must set acceptable cost variance thresholds (e.g., ±10%).
+Those thresholds should be monitored regularly to ensure that the project doesn’t exceed its intended budget.
 If actual costs exceed these thresholds, corrective actions such as fund reallocation, scope adjustments, or resource optimization should be implemented to prevent financial overruns.

 Cost management is an ongoing process that requires continuous refinement.
 Regular evaluation and improvement ensure better financial efficiency in future projects.